 - Salary history: Asking about someone’s prior earnings may perpetuate the gender wage gap.

-- Age, birthdate or graduation year: The Age Discrimination in Employment Act of 1967 protects workers who are 40 years or older.
+- Age, birthdate or graduation year: The Age Discrimination in Employment Act of 1967 protects workers 40 and older against hiring bias.

-- Citizenship: To prevent national origin discrimination claims, only ask applicants if they're authorized to work in the United States.
+- Citizenship: To prevent race or national origin discrimination claims, only ask applicants if they’re authorized to work in the United States.

 - Pregnancy, children or marital status: You might eliminate a candidate because you fear that they’ll often be out of the office to care for their family.